The Battle of Britain: Plot

 The narrator describes the fall of France, which leaves Britain almost defenceless.
 British forces are vastly outnumbered, but the British people are calm.
 The narrator explains that is because in a democracy, the people as a whole are involved in the decision to fight.
 Hitler's masterplan to subjugate Britain is described.
 Hitler begins by attacking convoys and ports but fails to destroy them.
 The RAF is outnumbered "6 - 8 - 10 to one" but knocks out far more planes than the Germans do.
 Also, bailed-out British pilots can return to the air, but German pilots are lost.
 Unlike the Dutch and Polish Air Forces, Britain does not "make the mistake of bunching its planes on the runways."

 Losses force Hitler to "take time out."
 He tells Goering to change tactics and so the Luftwaffe attacks factories.
 Britain deploys "improved listening posts" to identify the coming attacks.
 In August and September, German losses are far more severe.
 However, the "German mind" cannot understand why "free people fight on against overwhelming odds."
 The Germans' now aim to "crush the British spirit" by attacking London and destroying homes, hospitals and churches, but the people adapt and survive.
 Enraged, Goering takes personal command and sends massive attack on September 15, to which the British respond with "everything they had."
 In the battle, the Germans suffer severe losses.

 Despite many losses and the destruction of historic buildings, the Germans cannot break Britain.
 They switch to night attacks in the hope of terrorizing the people to make them "cry for mercy" and die of begging, but the people show great resilience.
 The British also counterattack and bomb key German factories.

 Hitler takes revenge by destroying Coventry.
-After a brief respite at Christmas Hitler sends firebombs to London to create "the greatest fire in recorded history."
-More bombings and firestorms are created, but Britain's defences hold up and give a year of precious time to other countries threatened by Germany.
+After a brief respite at Christmas Hitler sends firebombs to London to create "the greatest fire in recorded history."(Second Great Fire of London) More bombings and firestorms are created, but Britain's defences hold up and give a year of precious time to other countries threatened by Germany.
 The film ends with Winston Churchill's statement: "never in the field of human conflict has so much been owed by so many to so few."